By Will Thiel

 Real-time Insights Delivery

-The truth is that, in addition to elegant SaaS data streams, most enterprises must rely on myriad on-site, home-grown and legacy touchpoint data sources—product interfaces, payment platforms, point-of-sale systems, customer care, etc..
-This reality creates a challenge for delivering real-time insights and are still very much a custom affair.
+Of course, all of this is predicated on the idea that customer journey data sources are unified.
+But most enterprises rely on a myriad of on-site, home-grown and legacy touchpoint data sources—voice of the customer (VoC) feedback, payment platforms, point-of-sale systems, customer care, etc. This reality creates a challenge for delivering insights, which is still very much a custom, laborious affair.

 For a simple, isolated interaction, AI is able to deliver results by simply knowing that an email is an email and a campaign is a campaign.
 Our web analytics and CRM platforms take advantage of this inherent luxury.